 school administrators and teachers alike.

-twenty town/city area that The Community Foundation for Greater New Haven
+town/city area that The Community Foundation for Greater New Haven serves.

-Over its nine years, Educators’ Laboratory has served fifty-five teachers in thirty-one Connecticut schools.
-These educators teach English, Reading, History, Social Studies, English as a Second Language (ESL), Science, Career Development, Drama, and Music and have exponentially reached more than 10,000 students.
-In-school residencies, which may last a week, a month, or an entire academic year, have been held for all grade levels at multiple sites and have fulfilled the programmatic needs of individual schools.
+Over its ten years, Educators’ Laboratory has served 99 teachers in 45 Connecticut schools.
+These educators teach English, Reading, History, Social Studies, English as a Second Language (ESL), Science, Career Development, Drama, and Music and have exponentially reached more than 19,000 students.
+In-school residencies, which may last a week, a month, or an entire academic year, have been held for all grade levels at multiple sites and have fulfilled the arts programming needs of individual schools.

-Throughout the academic year, Long Wharf’s Education Department meets
+the academic year, Long Wharf’s education department meets with teachers of

-participating classes to ensure that the Theatre’s school-based
+participating classes to ensure that our school-based education programs meets

-education programs meets their goals and enhances already existing curricula.
-Participating educators also complete surveys
+their goals and enhances existing curricula.
+Educators also complete surveys

 that assess the effectiveness of the elements of each program.
 If